ibrahawari/internet-security-app/README.md

 This is the android branch of Sad Cyber Sam, split directly from master.
+The rationale behind this is that the plugins used here are unchanged from the original app.

 # Steps